Hope will come to me like a firefly

 My husband and I stopped in our tracks today at the sight of this majestic bird ~ rare for these urban parts.
 I wonder how often we all "stop in our tracks" during this Christmas season to enjoy the simple essence of what we are celebrating: the birth of Heavenly Father's son, come to teach us; come to help us.
 And to ponder how His life and His sacrifice mattered.

 Would that life's experiences were all as gentle as the bath these babies receive from the woman in this Paris hospital.
-It reminds me that we all deserve kindness and gentleness from others.
+It reminds me that we all deserve kindness and gentleness from others, and that we deserve to treat ourselves with self-compassion.
+Every person is so unique and special, especially to our Heavenly Father!

-Would that every baby could start life being mothered, bathed and cared for in the same way.
+Would that every baby could start life being mothered, bathed and cared for in the same way as the babies in this video.
 Come to think of it, we all need to be nurtured and offer nurture no matter how old we are.

 Since life is not always this gentle we MUST learn to care for, and nurture, our own self and those around us with love, tenderness and respect.
-Wouldn't the world be a better place if we all learned to treat ourselves kindly and send that same kindness to the people around us?
+If we don't something within us shrinks and hardens.
+Wouldn't the world, wouldn't WE, feel full of more light, peace and joy if we all learned to treat ourselves kindly and send that same kindness to the people around us?

 We all came into this world deserving of every good thing, and so did those around us.
 Nothing has changed in that regard.
+God is not a respector of persons.
+He wants the best for every one of his children.
 We still deserve to be loved and we still need to give love, regardless of what we have done or what has been done to us since birth.

 We can all change.
-We can cultivate the gift to nurture, whether we offer it to a plant or a person.
-Something changes in our heart when we offer and receive love.
+We can cultivate the gift to nurture, whether we offer it to a plant or a person or our own remarkable selves.
+Something literally changes in our heart when we offer and receive love.

 I keep a wildlife journal.
 On the days I walk to the nearby river I usually spy a bird or an animal that makes me stop in my tracks.
 I smell the fragrant air, I feel the crunch of autumn leaves underfoot, or snow falling on my eyelashes and I hear the water gurgling or rushing by depending on the time of year.